French franc: Valois-Angoulême, 1549

-The 16th century saw the issuance of larger silver coins, first in testoons (9 g fine silver, valued at 11 sols Tournois in 1549), and later on in silver francs (12.3 g fine silver, valued at 1 Livre Tournois in 1577).
-These French coins, however, were much less popular than the 1-ounce silver coins coming out of Spain, the Netherlands and Germany, leading to the 1641 currency reform under King Louis XIII.
+The 16th century saw the issuance of larger silver coins, first in testoons (9 g fine silver, valued at 11 sols Tournois in 1549), and later on in silver francs (12.3 g fine silver, valued at 1 livre tournois in 1577).
+These French coins, however, were much less popular than the 1-ounce silver coins coming out of Spain, the Netherlands and the Holy Roman Empire, leading to the 1641 currency reform under King Louis XIII.

 Henry III exploited the association of the franc as sound money worth one livre tournois when he sought to stabilize French currency in 1577.
-By this time, inflows of gold and silver from Spanish America had caused inflation throughout the world economy and the kings of France, who weren't getting much of this wealth, only made things worse by manipulating the values assigned to their coins.
+By this time, inflows of gold and silver from Spanish America had caused inflation throughout the world economy and the kings of France, who were not getting much of this wealth, only made things worse by manipulating the values assigned to their coins.
 The States General which met at Blois in 1577 added to the public pressure to stop currency manipulation.
 Henry III agreed to do this and he revived the franc, now as a silver coin valued at one livre tournois.
-This coin and its fractions circulated until 1641 when Louis XIII of France replaced it with the silver écu.
+This coin and its fractions circulated until 1641 when Louis XIII replaced it with the silver écu.
 Nevertheless, the name "franc" continued in accounting as a synonym for the livre tournois.